 - Spent 1.5 to 2 days in each country.
 You can spend a lot more in each country if you plan to visit every island and every place.
 We visited some highlighted destinations and made the best off of the trip!

-- Stayed at Airbnb in all the countries.
+- Stayed at Airbnb or hotels in all the countries.
 With a lot of resorts on each island, you have options to go luxury or check out Airbnb for cheaper in-town places.
-We compared the prices of rooms on Airbnb with booking.com and found Airbnb to be cheaper.
+We compared the prices of rooms on Airbnb and hotels (as opposed to resorts) and found Airbnb and hotels to be cheaper.

 - US Dollars or EC Dollars.
 Both USD and XCD (East Caribbean Dollars; referred to as ‘EC’ across the islands) are accepted everywhere.
 Although the official exchange rate is pegged to 2.7 XCD to 1 USD, the reality will vary anything from XCD 2.5 to XCD 2.67 to a USD.